+activities

+to reflect

+workplace

+safety,

+production

+and quality

+standards.

-activities to reflect workplace A LIVING: safety, production A BLUEPRINT FOR and quality standards. ■ Ask community and leaders and business parents to assess local instruction and offer suggestions for 10 improvement.
-Use the SCANS (1-14) Assessment Sheet to evaluate your teaching style and instruction.
+■ Ask community and business leaders and

+parents to assess local instruction and offer suggestions for improvement.
+Use the SCANS Assessment Sheet to evaluate your teaching style and instruction.

 - Develop instructional activities and combine these with work-based learning opportunities (student SAEs) that highlight these skills. - Evaluate and recognize student achievement in these areas, and reinforce these skills through FFA activities and award programs.